librenms/librenms/doc/Installation/Installation-(RHEL-CentOS).md

 </VirtualHost>
 ```

+__Notes:__
-If you are running Apache 2.2.18 or higher then change `AllowEncodedSlashes` to `NoDecode`
+If you are running Apache 2.2.18 or higher then change `AllowEncodedSlashes` to `NoDecode`.
+If the file `/etc/httpd/conf.d/welcome.conf` exists, you might want to remove that as well unless you're familiar with [Name-based Virtual Hosts](https://httpd.apache.org/docs/2.2/vhosts/name-based.html)

 ### Using Nginx and PHP-FPM ###